PlaidCloud/website/content/en/docs/concepts/architecture/cloud-controller.md

 Want to know how to implement your own cloud controller manager, or extend an existing project?

 The cloud controller manager uses Go interfaces to allow implementations from any cloud to be plugged in.
-Specifically, it uses the `CloudProvider` interface defined in [`cloud.go`](https://github.com/kubernetes/cloud-provider/blob/release-1.21/cloud.go#L42-L69) from [kubernetes/cloud-provider](https://github.com/kubernetes/cloud-provider).
+Specifically, it uses the `CloudProvider` interface defined in [`cloud.go`](https://github.com/PlaidCloud/cloud-provider/blob/release-1.21/cloud.go#L42-L69) from [PlaidCloud/cloud-provider](https://github.com/PlaidCloud/cloud-provider).

-The implementation of the shared controllers highlighted in this document (Node, Route, and Service), and some scaffolding along with the shared cloudprovider interface, is part of the Kubernetes core.
-Implementations specific to cloud providers are outside the core of Kubernetes and implement the `CloudProvider` interface.
+The implementation of the shared controllers highlighted in this document (Node, Route, and Service), and some scaffolding along with the shared cloudprovider interface, is part of the PlaidCloud core.
+Implementations specific to cloud providers are outside the core of PlaidCloud and implement the `CloudProvider` interface.

 For more information about developing plugins, see [Developing Cloud Controller Manager](/docs/tasks/administer-cluster/developing-cloud-controller-manager/).